Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - Citizens speculate if spike will get the same treatment as other Cyber.Fighter that are usually Cybervator.

-  Cybervator are normally punished beyond being striped of their Cyber.Beast and forced to be nothng more than a citizen as they are blacklisted by other teams.
+  Cybervator are normally punished beyond being striped of their Cyber.Beast and forced to be nothing more than a citizen as they are blacklisted by other teams.

   Citizens on the other hand is placed under house arrest with strict surveillance.
-After of which they are given nothing but a UBI as they become unemployble
+After of which they are given nothing but a UBI as they become unemployable

-- Despite gaining new power Max refuses to use it and wears his restaint.
-He wants to win the championships with his original promise in my and ahow everyone that you don't need to be a berserker/Xybrid to succeed as a Cybervator.
+- Despite gaining new power Max refuses to use it and wears his restraint.
+He wants to win the championships with his original promise in my and show everyone that you don't need to be a berserker/Xybrid to succeed as a Cybervator.

 Max fights Jax in the championships

+- Jax: Come on were is the power you had before

-Max wipes his face with tha back of his hand and tells Jax "You're holding back arent you"
+Max wipes his face with the back of his hand and tells Jax "You're holding back aren't you"

 Alex/Ace gives Max's team a hub/satellite from BluNet as a favor to Max defeating Spike